Skip to Content

 If mosquitoes get into these containers, the olive oil will keep them from breeding, and because oil floats to the top, rainwater can still be drained from the bottom without oil contamination.

-The Future of Recycling and Saving Water when gardening
+The Future of Recycling and Saving Water when Gardening

-The act of saving water and utilizing it for gardening purposes is still somewhat of a new practice in the modern age; however, studies are showing that homes implemented with water conservation systems save 15-25 gallons of water every day, ranging from 5,000-9,000 gallons each year, per person!
+The act of saving Water and utilizing it for gardening purposes is still somewhat of a new practice in the modern age; however, studies are showing that homes implemented with water conservation systems save 15-25 gallons of Water every day, ranging from 5,000-9,000 gallons each year, per person!

 History is known to repeat itself, and if we have learned anything from the Mayans, we are only given limited water sources.